-This blog post, the first of two, aims to describe the profile of people with strong conspiracy beliefs.
+This blog post, the first of two, aims to describe the profile of people with strong conspiracy beliefs, who responded to our surveys in January 2021.
 This is a preliminary step to analyzing the link between conspiracy beliefs and well-being, which will be the subject of the second blog post on conspiracy theories.

 What are conspiracy theories?